Skip to main content

 Package

-Bundle your extension into a .vsix file:
+Bundle your extension into a .vsix file for distribution:

 npm install -g @vscode/vsce